 7 - Share your work!

-Click the ‘Share’ icon to create a link you can share via Slack, Email or any other channel.
+Click the ‘Unpublished’ indicator to publish your reel; this will let you create a link you can share via Slack, email or any other channel.
 In many platforms, a preview of the transcript and a thumbnail of the video will be displayed.

 Viewers who click your link will see your story on a page like this.